DAkashReddy/Sales-Data-Analysis-Dashboard/README.md

 ## How to Navigate the Repository
 - The `sql_queries.sql` file contains all the SQL queries used to explore and analyze the dataset.
-- The `dashboard_screenshots` folder contains images of the Power BI dashboards.
+- The `dashboard_screenshots` folder contains images of the Tableau dashboards.
 - The `data` folder houses the sales dataset used for this project.

 ## Conclusion
-This project successfully leveraged SQL and Power BI tools to convert raw sales data into a clear narrative, aiding in strategic decision-making for business growth.
+This project successfully leveraged SQL and Tableau tools to convert raw sales data into a clear narrative, aiding in strategic decision-making for business growth.